 We have used a bold font to signify common wine vocabulary.
 Italicized words signify the French translation that you will see and hear while traveling through Burgundy.

 The Grapes & Regions

 To start, it is important to understand the difference between Old World and New World wines.
 New World refers to wines made outside of Europe.
 These wines tend to be a bit bolder in flavor because winemakers can experiment with multiple grape types or varietals.
-On the other hand, Old World wines are celebrated for honoring age old traditions and following a strict set of rules.
+On the other hand, Old World wines are celebrated for their more subtle flavor profiles and for honoring age old winemaking traditions.

-Of course, Burgundy falls into the Old World category.
+Burgundy, of course, falls into the Old World category.
 In fact, it is one of the oldest wine growing regions in the world.
 Here are a few things to remember about this famous region:

 - There are two noble grape varietals in Burgundy: Chardonnay and Pinot Noir.
 These names will not always be listed on the bottle.
 As stated above, French winemakers (vigneron) are under strict regulations and are not permitted to grow any other varietals*.
 Because of this, it can be assumed that if you are drinking a white wine from this region, it is made from Chardonnay grapes and if you are drinking a red wine from Burgundy, it is a Pinot Noir.